Apress/firewalls-dont-stop-dragons/errata.md

 A poor man's solution to the problem above, but also a nice backup mechanism, is to actually take a screen shot of each site's QR code - the one they have you scan to set up your 2FA apps for that site.
 Don't save them digitally - that's a security risk.
 But you can print a screen shot of that web page with the QR code and file it away somewhere at your house.
 If you lose your phone, you can use these codes to re-setup each account on your new phone's authenticator app.

+## Tip 5-6: Turn On Disk Encryption

+Windows 10 Home *does* offer basic hard drive encryption - if you sign in with a Microsoft Account (see [this Microsoft article](https://support.microsoft.com/en-us/help/4502379/windows-10-device-encryption) for details).
+The fancier BitLocker option is only available on Windows 10 Pro and Enterprise editions.

 ## Tip 7-1: Install Firefox and Chrome

 I can no longer recommend that you install Chrome at all (and if you already have Chrome installed, I would uninstall it).
 The only reason to use Google's Chrome browser in the past was for support of the nearly-dead Adobe Flash plugin.
 Not only has the need for this basically gone away, Google has become even worse with regard to your privacy.
 I would only install Firefox and ignore all other tips about Chrome unless you're *absolutely certain* you still need Adboe Flash for some website(s) that are crucial for you.